 - Applicants are strictly limited to a maximum of one entry; however, each media house can have as many applicants as it wishes.

-- Entries should be made in accordance with the instructions given on the competition entry form and must be submitted on, or before, 00:00 (CAT) 23 September 2019.
-After this date, no extensions will be made to this closing date.
+- Entries should be made in accordance with the instructions given on the competition entry form and must be submitted on, or before, 00:00 (CAT) 30 June 2020.
+After this date, no extensions will be made.

 - Late, incomplete, illegible and/or fraudulent entries will be disqualified.